 Your LinkedIn posts can be this long

-Your LinkedIn statuses can be up to 700 characters long company page posts, and 1,300 characters for statuses on individual accounts.
+Your LinkedIn statuses can be up to 700 characters long on company page posts, and 1,300 characters for statuses on individual accounts.

 Here's how long your LinkedIn posts should be